-Christian Bouet

-Christopher Coleman

-John King (appointed 1 March 2022)

-Alexander MacPhee

-John Malik

-Warwick Newbury

-Gary Powell

-Helen Watson

-Jonathan Westcott
+Christian Bouet Christopher Coleman Susan Hudson (appointed 21 July 2023) John King Alexander MacPhee John Malik (resigned 26 April 2023) Warwick Newbury (resigned 21 November 2023) Gary Powell Helen Watson Jonathan Westcott

 Directors' Indemnity

 The Company has provided qualifying third-party indemnities for the benefit of its Directors.
 These were provided throughout the year and remain in force at the date of this report.